 When applied topically, the CBD targets that area versus ingesting it and having it in your bloodstream.
 I've never found anything that works for back pain like this cream does.

 When my feet hurt from standing all day, my go-to is this roll on which contains menthol for the hot and cold relief.

-I take the capsule form if I’m feeling anxious and want something right away.
+I take the capsule form if I'm feeling anxious and want something for full body relief.
 I like to use the oil in smoothies and in my coffee to help me feel less jittery.
 Oil may be a better option if you have impaired digestion or want quicker relief than a pill.